kura/kura.gg/content/haproxy-ocsp-stapling.rst

 Send a "Host" header
 --------------------

-If you get an HTTP error like a 403 or 404 error then you may need to specify a host header.
+If you get an HTTP status like a 403 or 404 then you may need to specify a host header.

 ::